huggingface/transformers/docs/source/en/pipeline_tutorial.md

 {'text': ' I have a dream that one day this nation will rise up and live out the true meaning of its creed.'}
 ```

 Now this result looks more accurate!
+For a deep-dive comparison on Wav2Vec2 vs Whisper, refer to the [Audio Transformers Course](https://huggingface.co/learn/audio-course/chapter5/asr_models).
 We really encourage you to check out the Hub for models in different languages, models specialized in your field, and more.
 You can check out and compare model results directly from your browser on the Hub to see if it fits or
 handles corner cases better than other ones.